Licensed Electrical Inspector (LEI) responsibilities

 - know the expiry date of your licence

-- be aware that the responsible person must have the prescribed electrical installation work inspected within 8 business days after the completion of that work
+- understand that the responsible person must have the prescribed electrical installation work inspected within eight business days, after the completion of that work

-- maintain a knowledge of the following documents (as amended from time to time):
+- maintain knowledge of the following documents (as amended from time to time):

 - Electricity Safety Act

 - Electricity Safety (Installations) Regulations

 - Electricity Safety (Registration and Licensing) Regulations